Katamaze/Leap/README.md

 # Questions

-## Prove we won't roll over for clowns (cough WebPros) some day in the future
+### How to prove we won't roll over for clowns (cough WebPros) some day in the future

 * Old school notarial deed ❔
 * Crypto-something with locked funds in tokens/wallets ❔